i-am-tanni/rxpxct/README.md

 ## Purpose

-REXPaint by Kyzrati is a super useful tool for creating ascii art.
+REXPaint by Kyzrati is an app for creating ascii art.
-The problem is the exports cannot be immediately used for display in Multi-User Dungeons (MUDs), which often require a custom color format.

-The purpose of this tool is to convert a REXPaint encoded xml export from CP437 to unicode and the custom format a game needs for color display.
+This is a tool for converting REXPaint CP437 encoded xml exports into unicode encoded text and the color format used by your game.

-## To Run
+The color format is defined in json.
+Templates are provided under /formats.

 ```sh
 gleam run ./path/to/rexpaint_export.xml ./path/to/format.json